 In our story, Chiron’s immortality represents many of our mythological fantasies that attempt to keep us invulnerable to life’s mortal blows.
 Inhuman partnership expectations, grand fantasies, ideals of perfection, unrealistic notions of “The One.”
 These are all ways we use our disembodied imagination in an attempt to escape the inherent vulnerability of being human.

 The poison of Medusa’s blood correlates to the way our systems go reptilian (flight, fight and freeze) in response to deep rejection that has been internalized.
 She was cast out of her home, family and community and shamed.
 What part of you has been cast out?

 And what parts of ourselves do we continue to shame, reject and judge as unworthy of love?

 How often have you ran away, picked a fight, or shut down because something you learned to habitually reject within yourself got touched in an intimate connection?

-In the dance of relationship, we are frequently attracted to potential partners for the dream they represent.
+In the dance of relationships, we are frequently attracted to potential partners for the dream they represent.
 Disembodied dreams often are attempts to escape painful internal realities; relics of past hurts, evidence of our vulnerabilities.
-Jumping into the future is a understandable though ineffective way of avoiding these places within ourselves.
+Jumping into the future is an understandable though ineffective way of avoiding these places within ourselves.

 In our very real experiences with love and intimacy, our inherent vulnerability rises to the surface and we are forced to come into contact with those old wounds of rejection that the dream had a way of distracting us from.